 Restructure Your Insurance

 Look for ways to save on your health, dental, vision, auto, umbrella, and other coverage.
-If you’re with Geico, get quotes from X, Y, and Z. Use them as leverage to negotiate with your Geico insurance agent.
+If you’re with Geico, get quotes from AllState, Farmers, and State Farm.
+Use them as leverage to negotiate with your Geico insurance agent.
 Be transparent that your goal is to maintain great coverage, but save on premium payments.
 Have her present you a couple options in an attempt to keep your business.
 You have the power and leverage.

 Refinance Your Mortgage